-I create Glasswear and Glass Art using only Murano Glass, fused in my kilns at the workshop at Torre d’Isola.
-Glass fusing consists of shaping and joining glass pieces together, and melting the glass at high temperature in an electric kiln.
-Murano glass is produced exclusively on the Isle of Murano by Effetre company: it comes in transparent, pastel, alabaster and opaline.
-It’s used by the Masters of Murano, who have specialized in fancy glassware for centuries.
+In recent years I have fallen in love with the Art of Glass, visiting and attending training course on the Isle of Murano.
+I create Glasswear and Glass Art using mainly Murano Glass, in my workshop.
+Glass fusing consists of shaping and joining pieces of glass, and melting the glass at high temperature in an electric kiln.
+I include also 24k gold and silver, and use dichroic glass for the metallic effect.
+Murano glass is produced in Italy: it can be transparent, pastel-colored, alabaster and opalescent.
+It’s made by the Masters of Murano, who have specialized in fancy glassware for centuries.
 Murano glassblowers have been celebrated in Europe for centuries, and today Murano Isle is a point of reference for artists worldwide who are moved by this exceptional material.

 Collection of etchings and engravings that I did for several years on subjects I felt strongly about: poetry, travel impressions, feelings.
 The techniques are ancient, used by artists since the 14th century.
 Etching is traditionally the process of using strong acid or mordant to cut into the unprotected parts of a metal surface, creating a design cut (intaglio) into the metal.
 Engraving is instead done directly on the zinc plate.
 This method of printmaking was the most important technique for old master prints, and remains widespread today: prints are handmade using a press, one at a time, and numbered in series.